Apple Cream Cheese Braid — Sweet Yeasted Brunch Bread

 10. Meanwhile, preheat the oven to 400 degrees Fahrenheit.

-11. In a small bowl combine the egg and water to make the optional egg wash.
+11. In a small bowl combine the egg and water for the egg wash.
+Whisk together until combined.

-13. With a pastry brush, brush the egg wash over the top of the dough gently.
+12. With a pastry brush, gently brush the egg wash over the top of the dough.

 Notes